trustbloc/docs/docs/source/orb/restendpoints/activitypub.md

 A POST request to the outbox endpoint adds the activity contained in the request to the service's Outbox, which will be processed by the ActivityPub [Outbox](../activitypub.html#outbox-inbox).
-This endpoint is restricted by authorization rules, i.e. the requester must have a valid authentication bearer token, which is usually an administrator token.
+This endpoint is restricted by authorization rules, i.e. the requester must have a valid authorization bearer token, which is usually an administrator token.

 **Example**